 Women are obviously familiar with the menopausal state.
-It is a stage where the period of a woman stops.
+It is a stage during which a woman’s period stops.
 She stops ovulating and is no longer producing estrogen.
-The levels of female hormones can go fluctuate, causing moderate to severe symptoms like night sweats, hot flushes, vaginal dryness, and pain during sex.
-Some women opt live with the symptoms, especially if it is only mild.
-However, other women take hormone replacement therapy to ease the symptoms of menopause.
+The levels of female hormones can fluctuate, causing moderate to severe symptoms like night sweats, hot flushes, vaginal dryness, and pain during sex.
+Some women opt to live with these symptoms, especially if they are only mild.
+Other women choose hormone replacement therapy to ease the symptoms of menopause.

 What You Need to Know About Hormone Replacement Therapy (HRT)

-While hormone therapy reduces the possible rate of some debilitating diseases like heart disease, cancer, osteoporosis, and colorectal, it can have adverse side effects.
-Schedule a consultation with Dr. Ubani of Neuvo Health and Wellness to discuss your symptoms and see if hormone replacement therapy is an ideal treatment for you.
+While hormone therapy reduces the possible rate of some debilitating diseases like heart disease, cancer, osteoporosis, and colorectal disease, it can have adverse side effects.
+Schedule a consultation with Dr. Ubani of Neuvo Health and Wellness to discuss your symptoms, and to see if hormone replacement therapy is an ideal treatment for you.

 How Is It Taken?